OnionBrowser/OnionBrowser/README.md

 - Integrated [1Password button](https://github.com/AgileBits/onepassword-app-extension)
   to autofill website logins, passwords, credit card numbers, etc.; requires the 1Password iOS app to be installed (and is not enabled if not installed)

+####Infrequently Asked Questions

+1. Why does this software still use UIWebView instead of the newer WKWebView?

+WKWebView was introduced in iOS 8 to replace UIWebView and it brought about a bunch of new features that are useful when creating a web browser (Firefox and Chrome for iOS both use WKWebView) such as page loading progress callbacks and a newer, faster Javascript engine.
+Unfortunately Apple [removed the ability](https://github.com/brave/browser-ios/issues/96) to use a custom NSURLProtocol class, which can intercept each request and response between the browser engine and the web server.

+This is a critical component to Endless and is how it does things like change TLS ciphers, block tracking scripts, and do restrictive CSP header manipulation.